canonical/hotsos/doc/source/contrib/language_ref/property_ref/main_properties.rst

 This requirement stipulates that a systemd service called ufw must exist and have state active for the result to be True.

-A requirement can also contain a collection of types grouped as a :ref:`LogicalCollection` e.g.
+A requirement can also contain a collection of types grouped as a :ref:`LogicalGroupings` e.g.

 .. code-block:: yaml